California Chromodorid, Felimare ghiselini

 California Chromodorid, Felimare californiensis.
 Collected from a tidal pool in the greater Agua Verde area, Baja California Sur, March 2020.
 Collection and photography courtesy of Barry Mastro, Escondido, California.

-Phylogeny: The California Chromodorid, Felimare californiensis (Bergh, 1879) is a member of the Chromodorididae Family of Nudibranchs.
-The genus Felimare is one of sixteen genera in this family, and there are forty-four species in this genus.
-This species is also called the California Blue Dorid.
-In Mexico it is known as chromodorido de California.
+Phylogeny: The California Chromodorid, Felimare californiensis (Bergh, 1879), is a member of the Chromodorididae Family of Nudibranchs.
+The genus Felimare is one of sixteen genera in the Chromodorididae Family, and there are forty-four species in the Felimare Genus.
+They are also known as the California Blue Dorid and in Mexico as Chromodorido de California.
+The genus name Felimare comes from the Latin words meaning “sea cat”.
+It seems that this name was based more on whimsy than on any actual morphological characteristics.

 Morphology: California Chromodorids have an elongate oval outline, with a moderately long, tapering, tail.
 They are royal blue to midnight blue in color, with numerous small, to very small, yellow spots.
 The rhinophores and gills are very dark blue.
 The gills have yellow spots on their proximal surface.
 California Chromodorids reach 9.0 cm (3.5 inches) in length.

-Habitat and Distribution: California Chromodorids are found on and under rocks.
+Habitat and Distribution: California Chromodorids are found on, and under, rocks.
 They live from the low intertidal zone to a depth of about 30 m (100 feet).
-In Mexican waters, this species in found along the West coast of the entire Baja Peninsula.
-It is found in the central and southern Gulf of California.
-Many individuals from within the Gulf are darker blue with smaller spots than West coast specimens.
-This originally lead to some confusion with the Gulf variety being classified as a separate species, Felimare Ghiselini.
-Subsequent DNA testing revealed the genetic difference too slight to be considered a separate species.
+The California Chromodoris is a subtropical Eastern Pacific species that has a limited range in Mexican waters of the Pacific Ocean being found along the west coast of the Baja Peninsula and the central and southern portions of the Sea of Cortez.
 This species ranges north to Monterey California.
 It was extirpated from the northern part of its range, disappearing completely from California by 1984.
 It reappeared beginning in 2003 and is now found in a few isolated places in California.
 It remained throughout its Mexican range.
+Many individuals from within the Sea of Cortez are darker blue with smaller spots than west coast specimens.
+This originally lead to some confusion with the Gulf variety being classified as a separate species, Felimare ghiselini.
+Subsequent DNA testing revealed the genetic difference too slight to be considered a separate species.

 Diet: California Chromodorids are predatory spongivores, eating sponges from the genera Dysidea, Halichona, and Stelleta.
 They are equipped with large radular (rasp-like) teeth to assist with that process.
 They can store toxins from their prey in glands in their mantle.
 This makes them toxic or distasteful to predators.